 Montpelier reserves the right to close the property at its discretion.
 Thank you for your understanding.

 If you have a medical emergency, call 911 immediately.

 Explore Montpelier's gardens, grounds, trails, and exhibits on your own

-Montpelier's gardens, grounds, and trails will re-open January 15, 2022.
-Property passes include access to the Annie duPont Formal Garden, the Landmark Forest, Madison family and Enslaved Community cemeteries, walking trails, exhibitions, and more.
+Montpelier's gardens, grounds, and trails are open.
+Property passes include access to the Annie duPont Formal Garden, the Landmark Forest, Madison family and Enslaved Community cemeteries, walking trails, The Mere Distinction of Colour exhibition, and more.
 Access to the House is not included.

 Orange County residents may access the grounds free of charge.
 Non-Orange County residents must purchase a Property Pass.
 Cost:

 $13/Adult (18+), $8/Youth (12-17), Free/Child 11 and Under

 Montpelier accepts credit cards only; no cash or gift cards.
 Online purchase is strongly recommended.